 Accomplishments in 2013:

-Todd is again working with Foundation Beyond Belief to support their work in the effort unite the freethought movement behind raising money for The Leukemia & Lymphoma Society.
-Todd is serving as International Team Captain for the FBB Light The Night team.
-Further, SFF has pledged $20,000 to FBB to provide incentive award grants to top fundraising local teams.
+Todd worked with Foundation Beyond Belief to support their work in the effort to unite the freethought movement behind raising money for The Leukemia & Lymphoma Society.
+Todd served as International Team Captain for the FBB Light The Night team.
+In two years, the team raised $930,000.
+Further, SFF gave $20,000 to FBB to provide incentive award grants to top fundraising local teams.

 SFF donated an additional $25,000 to Religion News Service to complete the support of the second year of its increased coverage of freethinkers.